V-Sekai/godot-subdiv/README.md

 There you will see one option.

+SubdivMeshInstance3D

+Doesn't bake.
+Skinning and blend shape changes get processed by CPU and then directly thrown at the RenderingServer.
+This is useful if you have a changing mesh or changing subdivision level.

 Adjust the subdivision level, click reimport and you should see your mesh subdivided.

 ### Modeling Tips